ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics kms info`
 {: #schematics-kms-info}

 Retrieve the KMS on the API endpoint that you have your `KYOK`, or `BYOK`.
-For example, if you use an API endpoint for a geography, such as `North America`, only that are created in `us-south` or `us-east` are retrieved. **Note** you need to enable `kms instances` in your account to run `info` command line.
+For example, if you use an API endpoint for a geography, such as `North America`, only that are created in `us-south` or `us-east` are retrieved. **Note** you need to enable `kms instances` in your account to run `info` command-line.
 {: shortdesc}

 **Syntax**